marcusgaspar/IoTDemos/IoTHubAndAzureMaps/README.md

 </a><br/>

-### Azure Event Grid - Configure Telemetry on IoTHub
+### Create Azure Event Grid - Configure Telemetry on IoTHub
 Here we will setup an event subscription for the Azure IoT Hub in order to send Device Telemety to Logic App:

 1. In the [Azure portal](https://portal.azure.com/) select the `Resource Group` you created earlier.